 The Internal Revenue Service ("IRS") audited our tax return for the fiscal year 2016.
-In August 2020, the IRS issued a Notice of Proposed Adjustment to the Company asserting that the tenant allowances paid to us under our operating leases should be recorded as taxable income for years 2016 and prior.
-The Company disagrees with this position based on the underlying facts and circumstances as well as standard industry practice.
-The Company estimates if the IRS's position was upheld, the Company's tax liability associated with this position could range between \$0.5 million and \$2.5 million.
-In accordance with the provisions of FASB Accounting Standards Codification Subtopic 740-10, Accounting for Uncertainty in Income Taxes Accounting for Uncertainty in Income Taxes, the Company believes that it is more likely than not that the Company's position will ultimately be sustained upon further examination, including the resolution of the IRS's appeal or litigation processes, if any.
-As of December 26, 2021 and December 27, 2020, the Company recognized no liability for uncertain tax positions.
+In August 2020, the IRS issued a Notice of Proposed Adjustment ("NOPA") to the Company asserting that the tenant allowances paid to us under our operating leases should be recorded as taxable income for years 2016 and prior.
+The Company disagreed with this position based on the underlying facts and circumstances as well as standard industry practice.
+The Company accepted an assessment of \$0.18 million which will be netted against the 2016 Form 1120X refund discussed above resulting in an outstanding refund to the Company of \$0.27 million for fiscal year 2016.
+On December 1, 2023, the Company received confirmation from the IRS Independent Office of Appeals noting approval of the settlement and closure of the fiscal year 2016 tax audit.
+In accordance with the provisions of FASB Accounting Standards Codification Subtopic 740-10, Accounting for Uncertainty in Income Taxes, the Company believes that it is more likely than not that the Company's position will ultimately be sustained upon further examination of open tax years, including the resolution of the IRS's appeal or litigation processes, if any.
+As of December 31, 2023 and December 25, 2022, the Company recognized no liability for uncertain tax positions.